CofluxLabs/coflux/docs/docs/memoising.md

 Memoising provides several benefits for debugging:

-1. Memoising a task with side effects (e.g., sending a notification e-mail) means you can re-run the run without that side-effect happening.
+1. Memoising a task with side effects (e.g., sending a notification e-mail) means you can re-run the run (or part of it) without that side-effect happening.

     :::warning
-    This technique requires care.
+    This technique requires some caution.
 Consider the implications of unintentionally re-running the task.
 It may be better to run in an environment that doesn't have access to credentials.
     :::

 2. Memoising slow tasks allows you to fix bugs that are occuring elsewhere in the workflow.

 ## For optimisation

 Memoising can also be used as an optimisation for workflows.
-For example, if a resource needs to be used in multiple parts of a run, rather than passing around that resource, the task to fetch it can be memoised:
+For example, if a resource needs to be used in multiple parts of a workflow, rather than passing around that resource, the task to fetch it can be memoised:

 ```python
 @task(memo=True)